IntegrierBar/InverseMagneticBillards/README.md

 "Reset All Trajectories" will reset them to their initial state, removing any iterations previously done.

 Pressing "Add New Trajectory" creates a new trajectorie with a random color.
-The initial position and the direction are specified by clicking inside the Regular Space.
+The initial position and the direction are specified by clicking inside the Ambient Space.

 For any existing trajectory a new set of buttons is spawned.
-"New Start Position" allows you to again choose the start position and direction inside the Regular Space.
+"New Start Position" allows you to again choose the start position and direction inside the Ambient Space.
 "Delete Trajectory" will delete this single trajectory.
 The two input fields are the position and the direction in R2.
 By editing these fields and pressing enter, you can specify your own coordiniates.
 The color selection panel allows you to change the color of the trajectory.